atalayerdgn/ft_transcendence/README.md

 - **Major Module: Implement Two-Factor Authentication (2FA) and JWT**
   Implement **2FA** for security and **JWT** for session management.

+- **Major: Remote Authentication**
+  Implements OAuth 2.0 with 42 authentication for secure login and token management.
 ---

 ### **3. DevOps Modules**